TralseDev/WhatsPy/README.md

 ## Description

-WhatsPy is a simple spyware written in Python to spy on whatsapp users.
+WhatsPy is a simple spyware written in Python to spy on whatsapp users without being online.
 How?
 Whatsapp doesn't allow users to appear offline.
+Start WhatsPy and minimize the opened browser, so you won't appear online.

 ## Getting Started